zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Cant-See-The-QAST-Nodes-For-The-Trees.md

 Over the past month, I spent some time in Rakudo's QAST land writing a few optimizations, fixing bugs involving warnings, as well as squashing a monster hive of 10 thunk scoping bugs with a single commit.
-In today's article, we'll g over that last feat in detail, as well as learn what QAST is and how to work with it.
+In today's article, we'll go over that last feat in detail, as well as learn what QAST is and how to work with it.

-## Dumping QAST
+# PART I: The QAST

 QAST stands for *"Q" Abstract Syntax Tree*.
 The "Q" is there because it's one-after "P", and "P" used to be there to stand for *"Parrot"*, the name of an earlier, experimental Perl 6 implementation.
+Let's see what QAST is all about!

+## Dumping QAST

-Every Rakudo Perl 6 program compiles down to a tree of QAST nodes and you can dump that tree if you specify `--target=ast` or `--target=optimize` command line option to `perl6` when compiling a program or a module:
+Every Rakudo Perl 6 program
+compiles down to a tree of QAST nodes and you can dump that tree if you specify `--target=ast` or `--target=optimize` command line option to `perl6` when compiling a program or a module: